Towards Understanding the Characteristics of Code Generation Errors Made by Large Language Models: Introduction

 \item \textbf{Syntactic characteristics} can help localize where the error occurs in an incorrect code solution.
-Representative syntactic characteristics include \textit{incorrect code blocks}, \textit{incorrect function arguments}, \textit{incorrect return values}, etc. Understanding these characteristics allows for a better assessment of current LLMs' abilities to generate different kinds of code constructs.
-It can also help inform the design of new techniques for localizing and repairing code generation errors made by LLMs. \end{itemize}
+Representative syntactic characteristics include \textit{incorrect code blocks}, \textit{incorrect function arguments}, etc. Understanding these characteristics allows for a better assessment of current LLMs' abilities to generate different kinds of code constructs.
+It can also help inform the design of new techniques for localizing and repairing code generation errors made by LLMs.

-Our analysis shows that these LLMs tend to make errors with more complex syntactic characteristics, such as \textit{missing code blocks} and \textit{incorrect code blocks}, than smaller issues, such as \textit{incorrect method call target}.
-We also found that the semantic characteristics behind these errors are likely to be intricate issues such as \textit{wrong (logical) direction} and \textit{missing multiple steps}, which implies a common challenge of interpreting relatively complex task descriptions for LLMs.
-These errors often require substantial code restructuring and repair rather than simple fixes.
-Furthermore, we observed different distributions of semantic and syntactic characteristics of code generation errors among the six LLMs, revealing the challenges of handling the diverse set of errors made by different LLMs.